Call Button

 – Patients are generally heavy smokers

-– High alcohol consumption may be a factor
+– High alcohol consumption may trigger cluster headaches

 – Cluster Headaches most commonly affect people aged 20-50